 Board Member Abdel Elnoubi said that, as elected officials, Board Members are accountable to their constituents and can talk to media.

 “We are accountable to our constituents,” he said.
 “Officials should be able to talk to our community openly without filtering anything if we don’t have to, or if we don’t want to.”

 Board Member Willie Bailey, a former City Councilman, said that talking to media is a “slippery slope.”

 “Let me tell you something,” Bailey said.
 “I’ve played this game.
 I am not talking to the media.
 If my constituents want to beat me up for that, they can, but that’s what we got the communications team for.
 If the communications team wants to tell me what to say, and this is the question that the media is asking, and this is an hour before they turn on the camera and put the mic in my face?
 What are your questions?
 This is all that I’m going to answer — this question — and leave it alone, but I’m going to speak to the communications team just to make sure.”

 The work session was not listed on the School Board Meetings page, as required by their own operating procedures, and it was not recorded for public use.
 A recording of the media-related portion of the meeting is below.

-Meeting facilitator Lori Cromwell also said talking to media is a slippery slope, and told Board Members that they should — out of concern for the division — revert to the School Board Operating Procedures protocol when talking to the media.
+Meeting facilitator Laurie Cromwell also said talking to media is a slippery slope, and told Board Members that they should — out of concern for the division — revert to the School Board Operating Procedures protocol when talking to the media.